 Inpatient rehab is the best option for people who are suffering from dual diagnosis.
 Treating people with co-occurring disorders can be quite challenging, but the professionals at an inpatient rehab facility are able to handle it.
 Inpatient rehab allows people to get help in an environment that is safe and healthy.
 Keep in mind that some patients are unable to recover from their disorder because of negative influences.

-People in inpatient rehab will get supervision 24 hours per day, seven days a week in a secure and structured environment.
+People in inpatient rehab will get professional care 24 hours per day, seven days a week in a secure and structured environment.
 Furthermore, inpatient rehab will give people the tools that they need to stay sober after they leave the facility.
 Inpatient rehab benefits a person psychologically, emotionally and physically, and in this way, can treat all aspects of a dual diagnosis.